PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 boundary, then update multi-occurrence owner and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Layout pass-set 2 residual cleanup implementation

+The nine mapping results now use stable `cleanup.layout_pass_set_2.*` records.
+The eight-result adjacency, isolated SA/PA position, outer layout guard, owner expressions, and every composite recovery boundary remain unchanged.
+No default existed.
+The bounded store now covers 90 phase IDs.

+Expanded orchestration validation exposed three stale test helpers for previously migrated quantized and Dequantize→Mean→Quantize phase owners.
+They now unwrap and verify the exact nested call; the targeted correction is `3 passed in 0.62s` and production behavior was not implicated.

+Validation completed sequentially under core-only `uv`:

+- direct nine-result contracts: `24 passed in 1.60s`;
+- expanded affected contracts: `64 passed in 2.38s`;
+- synthetic core runtime contracts: `55 passed in 1.01s`;
+- broader result contracts: `184 passed in 11.76s`;
+- lowerer architecture contracts: `258 passed in 16.96s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No root-model conversion was required because only observation destinations changed and the runtime suite exercises the guarded path.
+After committing and pushing, retain the 90/128 phase-cap audit and keep composite results outside the bounded integer mapping store.
+Never create, update, or reopen a pull request.